ARM-software/SCP-firmware/user_guide.md

     firmware, and is chain-loaded from the burned-in ROM on the physical board (not necessary for the FVP).

-We recommend using the latest release of Trusted Firmware-A (version 2.2 as of writing).
-Please note that using a debug version of the firmware is currently only supported on the `integration` branch of Trusted Firmware-A, as additional fixes are required to support the larger image size.
+We recommend using the latest release of Trusted Firmware-A (2.3 or later).

 ### Booting the firmware